holycrap872/ucls-ml-ai/CourseMaterial/01_sde_bootcamp/05_problem_set_repo/lesson_plan.md

             - Commits are where you "clip in"
             - Git lets you make leaps without a worry
     - What is your mental model of programmer?
+        - Edit text in `vscode`
-        - Code changes in `vscode`, Saving and moving in `command line`
+        - Saving, moving, and committing files in command-line
 - Magic of `git push`
     - You're on the "main" branch... don't really want to get into branches
     - Push the branch you're on
     - Push and look at people's TIL
         - What went good
         - What went bad
-- Last class, created a remote repository for TIL
+- Last class, created a remote repository for `TILSkeleton`
-    - Now going to create remote repository for ProblemSetSkeleton
+    - Now going to create remote repository for `ProblemSetSkeleton`
 - Classwork
     - Walk through worksheet
     - Talk about similarities/differences with day before
 - Go!

 ### Homework

-- Finish `Problem Set Repo` worksheet
+- Finish `Problem Set Repo Worksheet`